- How is daily life changing as we develop new ownership models? What came before?

 - How are some people decommodifying their lives as others monetize every interaction?

 In early 2008, I embarked on what became an entire year of traveling through CouchSurfing.
-This was my first step into the world of the sharing economy.
+That was my first step into the world of the sharing economy.

 I have an MA in Corporate Communication from Baruch College at the City University in New York and a BA in Media and Cultural Studies from Eugene Lang College at the New School University.